AaroSnid/stm32-drivers/SN74HC595/README.md

 1. Add `sn74hc595.c` to your source folder
 2. Add `sn74hc595.h` to your include path
-3. Enable SPI as Half-Dulpex Master, and CS pin as GPIO output
+3. Enable SPI as Half-Dulpex Master
 4. Configure SPI in MODE 0 (CPOL=0, CPHA=0)
 5. Set baud rate under maximum according to datasheet
 6. Set data size to 8 bits